India telecom operator Reliance Jio investigating claims of alleged data breach

 The website, when accessed by Reuters, flashed a message saying: "This Account has been suspended."

-(Reporting by Sangameswaran S in Bengaluru; Editing by Peter Cooney and Chris Reese)
+Reporting by Sangameswaran S in Bengaluru; Editing by Peter Cooney and Chris Reese

-* Nielsen and Tennis Channel extend agreement to include national TV ratings

-July 10 Canadian cable company Cogeco Communications Inc said on Monday its Atlantic Broadband unit would buy MetroCast's assets for about $1.4 billion, expanding its presence in the United States.